Frequently asked questions

 Héma-Québec provides the bottles.
 If you require additional bottles, call us at 514-832-5000, extension 5253.

-Plan to have Héma-Québec collect your bottles at least once a month or as dictated by the space in your freezer.
-To arrange for a pickup, just call us at 514-832-5000, extension 5253.
+Plan to have Héma-Québec to collect your bottles approximately every two months or as dictated by the space in your freezer.
+To arrange for a pick-up, just call us at 514-832-5000, extension 5253.

 Keep the bottles of milk in the freezer until the courier arrives.
 It is important that the milk not thaw.

-If you live in Estrie and are participating in the pilot projet currently underway, you must bring your milk to the designated drop-off point, at the Sherbrooke PLASMAVIE Plasma Donor Lounge located at: 3200, rue King Ouest (local A-170).
+You must bring your milk to the designated drop-off point.
 When doing so, you must follow certain transportation instructions:

 - Milk must remain frozen during transport.